dev-launchers-sandbox/project__discord-bot/README.md

    $ cd platform__dev-env
    $ npm install
 ```
-7. Now that you are inside of the dev-env repository, and you have installed everything, you can run `tilt up` to run the discord bot!
+7. Now that you are inside of the dev-env repository, **open the Docker App**, and run `tilt up` to run the discord bot!
 Tilt provides a great UI at http://localhost:10350.
 Check it out!
+If for any reason the bot does not start up, let us know in the Discord Server!
 ```
    $ tilt up
 ```